 Over the past 19 years, I have often wondered if there’s a generational curse in my genes because abuse, alcoholism, codependency, and suicide seem to run in my family the way others inherit a history of hypertension and heart disease.
-At least three Bible verses say God will punish children for their father’s sins, and my grandparents were not good people.
+At least three Bible verses say God will punish children for their father’s sins, and three-quarters of my grandparents were not good people.
 For example, my father’s sister, Betty, blew her brains out in the ‘80s, but his seven remaining siblings would tell you that my grandfather was “a mean son of a bitch.”
 Claims to fame include pushing Grandma out of a truck he was driving and beating his kids in the middle of the night a la Joan Crawford.

-On the other side of the family, my grandmother grew up in an orphanage and learned even more about abandonment when she mistook sex for love, got pregnant at age 21, and the soon-to-be father left her.
+On my mom’s side of the family, my grandmother grew up in an orphanage and learned even more about abandonment when she mistook sex for love, got pregnant at age 21, and the soon-to-be father left her.
 When his replacement began exposing his penis to my mom while driving her to school and holding a mirror to the crack beneath the bathroom door so he could watch her bathe, my grandmother decided that she would rather drink and ignore the problem than be homeless again.

-One could argue that my predecessors and I just chose the wrong partners, but it’s been estimated that 96 percent of families are dysfunctional.
+One could argue that my grandparents, parents, and I just chose the wrong partners, but it’s been estimated that 96 percent of families are dysfunctional.
 In fact, during a sermon on how to resuscitate love, Pastor Kerry Shook said dysfunction follows the delight phase, or honeymoon period, as the second stage of every relationship.

 “In marriage, we all bring issues from our family into the relationship. … We all have incorrect ways of relating that we’ve learned over time.
 We have to face them, admit them, and process them,” he said.
-If we instead choose to argue about the same surface issues time and time again without resolving personality conflicts and selfishness, the relationship will become diseased, we will become resentful, and everyone around us will see it.
+If we instead choose to argue about the same surface issues time and time again without resolving the underlying personality conflicts and selfishness, the relationship will become diseased, we will become resentful, and everyone around us will see it.

 Some will even capitalize on it.

-“‘A house divided against itself shall not stand,’” T.D.
+“‘A house divided against itself shall not stand,’” Bishop T.D.
 Jakes said, quoting both the Bible and Abraham Lincoln in a sermon about the power of unity.
 “If you can come into agreement, you can do anything. … [So] the devil will always sow discord in your relationships. … The moment you get married, make a team, make a family, join a committee, join a church, Satan will send division. … [And] your Judas is always at your table.”

 In my parents’ case, Judas laced up roller skates and lent my father 50 bucks.